Nodomatic/bitburner-worm/README.md

 # bitburner-worm

 TODO :
-  - Add a port checker
+  V Add a port checker
   - Add a loop (check if you have a new port bruteforce / check for new level)

 This script let you hack every server possible that you can hack.
 How does it works?
 It's pretty simple :